 Cover a baking sheet (I used size 11″ x 17″) with baking paper.
 Roll the dough out on the baking sheet or use your hands, covered in flour to press the dough flat onto the baking sheet.
 Cover the dough towel and let it rise for about half an hour.
 Once the dough has risen, mix an egg yolk with two tablespoons of milk and brush it onto the dough.
 Spread the crumbs over the brushed cake.

-Preheat your oven to 220°C (425°F).
-Place the baking sheet with the cake in the oven just above the middle rack and bake for about 15-17 minutes.
-When done, remove the cake from oven and sift some powdered sugar on top.
+Preheat your oven to 190°C – 205°C (375°F – 400°F).
+Place the baking sheet with the cake in the oven on the middle rack or just above the middle rack and bake for about 20 – 25 minutes, depending on your oven.
+When done, remove the cake from the oven and sift some powdered sugar on top.

 This is a very light crumb cake and it is not too dry.
 It is similar to a coffee cake.
 I would not recommend adding any fruit on top.
 For a sheet (yeast) cake with fruit toppings, try my Apple Streusel Cake recipe which is dry enough to absorb any fruit juice.
 Enjoy!